THE PSPF ARTIST’S BOOK-MAKING WORKSHOP: A two-day workshop with Michelle Dunn Marsh and Dan Milnor.

 Thursday, May 10th – Friday, May 11th, 9:00am – 4:45pm

 Realizing your work in book form is a dream for many photographers.
 As the publishing and printing landscapes evolve, new creative tools offer the opportunity to make an art object, in book form, utilizing your photographs.

-PSPF is proud to present its first two-day artist’s book workshop led by a seasoned designer / publisher, and one of the most prolific artist book makers working today.
+PSPF is proud to present its second two-day artist’s book workshop led by a seasoned designer / publisher, and one of the most prolific artist book makers working today.